 Profiles of Existing F2S Programs – This is a vital resource for locating farm to school state leads, as identified by the National Farm to School Network (NFSN).
 Reach out to those schools to find out how they addressed local challenges, and use them as mentors for developing your program.
 Also see the NFSN’s “How to Start a new F2S Program” webpage, and click on the additional links and resources on this page.

 Georgia Organics – This organization was instrumental in kick-starting the F2S movement in Georgia.
 Visit their website and see resources organized for teachers, school nutrition staff and the community.
 There is also a special section just for kids, with examples of youth-led programs, videos, ideas for science projects and more.

-Farm to School (USDA) – From the annual F2S census to free webinars, classroom templates to menu ideas, USDA’s website(s) dedicated to this topic provide valuable resources for any district, no matter how far along you are in the process.
-Also see the USDA’s Food and Nutrition website, which provides useful fact sheets and resources that can help in the beginning stages of your F2S program; you can also sign up to receive their newsletter here, which provides ongoing updates, tips and other tools.
+USDA Food and Nutrition Service Office of Community Food Systems – From the annual Farm to School census to free webinars, classroom templates to menu ideas, USDA’s website(s) dedicated to this topic provide valuable resources for any district, no matter how far along you are in the process.
+You will find fact sheets and resources that can help in the beginning stages of your F2S program; you can also sign up to receive their newsletter here, which provides ongoing updates, tips and other tools.

 Healthy Tools to Help All Schools – The Lunch Box is an online toolkit, packed with solutions to help transform school food with recipes, tools-for-change and other resources that have already been successfully implemented in many school districts across the country.

 Minnesota Farm to School Toolkit – This toolkit helps school foodservice start, build, and sustain F2S efforts, with ready-to-use menus and recipes, plus information about buying, preparing and serving local foods.
 There are also tools to promote the food including sample tasting lessons, newsletters, and announcements, created by the University of Minnesota Extension.